UCSB-VRL/NPH_Prediction/README.md

 python3 nph_prediction.py -h
 ```

-The runtime is approximately 10 minutes per image.
+The runtime is approximately 5 minutes per image with GPU.

 The output will be a `.csv` file to `<folder>` with the name of the nifti image file, the white matter, ventricle, and subarachnoid space volumes, and another `.csv` file with the recommendation of 'normal' or 'possible NPH'.